WhereJuly/60-1-oas-markdown-merger/README.md

 </div>

 [^1]: For people new to DbC approach on top of the above mentioned [wiki](https://en.wikipedia.org/wiki/Design_by_contract) link here are some useful links to start from.
 Stoplight Blog [API-First vs. API Design-First: A Comprehensive Guide](https://blog.stoplight.io/api-first-vs-api-design-first-a-comprehensive-guide), Contract-First Development Internet search [results](https://duckduckgo.com/?q=Contract-First+Development).

+## Development

+### CI/CD

+#### Composed Git Workflows

+The packages within Suite with the time will implement my [Composed Git Workflow](https://github.com/progressing-explorations/shared/tree/master/composed-git-workflows#composed-git-workflows).

+Specifically it will include the daily development management and release management.